ahmadrafidev/os212/tips.md

 Although gsgs is good, I think lecturer must explain material with your own way or style because I am myself as a student need some kind of guidance from the "master" itself and gsgs is not supported that kind of guidance.

+## Tips number three: FINISH THE JOB.
+Finish the assignment as soon as possible.
+The reason to do this is very simple: to make your mind clear and you can continue playing games or do something else.

+## Suggestion number three: Make class more interactive, oncam is a MUST!
+I think because the class go online, some student don't appreciate the presence of lecturer.
+So make every class oncam is one of a ways to make student respect lecturer more.